Starla Blair, Presentations Chairman

 (Click on picture to obtain further information)

-Paul Wolf, Baritone
+Paul Wolf, Tenor

 Paul Wolf, tenor, is an emerging artist and private teacher in the Birmingham area.
 Mr. Wolf’s recent engagements include Opera Birmingham as Spoletta in Tosca, Birmingham Music Club as Ralph Rackstraw in HMS Pinafore.
 Past season highlights include Benvolio in Romeo et Juliette with Opera Birmingham; Tamino in Die Zauberflöte, and Roy Johnson in The Light in the Piazza with Seagle Music Colony; Sam Kaplan in Street Scene, and Fenton in Die lustigen Weiber von Windsor with University of Alabama Opera Theatre; Alfred in Die Fledermaus and Cpt.
 Dick Warrington in Naughty Marietta with Birmingham Music Club; Stewpot in South Pacific with Ash Lawn Opera (nor Charlottesville Opera); Second Priest in Die Zauberflöte with Opera Roanoke.